ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
-There is only one difference between this script and `SimpleBot.au3`.
-Notepad application's window is not activated at startup in the `VirtualMachineBot.au3`.
-There is a two second delay instead at the script startup.
-You should activate the VM application's window during this delay.
-Then script start to work and the protection system will not detect it.
-This happens because a virtual keyboard driver of the VM simulates a hardware interrupt for each clicker bot's action in the VM window.
-Therefore, Windows OS that is launched inside the VM have not possibility to distinguish simulated keyboard actions.
+There is only one difference between this script and `SimpleBot.au3` one.
+The window of Notepad application is not activated at startup here.
+There is a two second delay instead at the startup.
+You should activate the window of VM application during this delay.
+Then script starts to work.
+The protection system cannot detect it.

 ## Summary